Denton Gardening Club

 An Annual Open Show is held either in July or, more commonly, at the beginning of September, or even at the end of August!

-The 2024 Show was held on Saturday 31st August
+The 2025 Show will be held on Saturday 30th August

 Full details, the entry form etc. can be seen on the